MicrosoftDocs/visualstudio-docs/docs/test/anatomy-of-a-coded-ui-test.md

  By default, this file contains a partial `UIMap` class that has no methods or properties.

 #### UIMap class
  This is where you can create custom code to extend the functionality of the <xref:Microsoft.VisualStudio.TestTools.UITest.Common.UIMap.UIMap> class.
-The code that you create in this file will not be regenerated by the **Coded UI Test Builder** every time that a test is modified.
+The code that you create in this file is not overwritten by the **Coded UI Test Builder** every time that a test is modified.

  All parts of the <xref:Microsoft.VisualStudio.TestTools.UITest.Common.UIMap.UIMap> can use the methods and properties from any other part of the <xref:Microsoft.VisualStudio.TestTools.UITest.Common.UIMap.UIMap> class.